First Year Student Survival Guide

 During your first year of university, you’ll experience nightlife on a different level.
 The most important part of any night out is staying safe – here’s how:

 Feel like heading home earlier than your friends?
-You should never walk back alone.
-If you can’t wait for your mates to wrap up, use a licensed taxi firm to take you home.
+Although a lone walk can be peaceful, it can also be dangerous; we recommend not walking home alone after a night out.
+If you can’t wait for your friends, use a licensed taxi firm to take you home.

 It’s an age-old tip, but it works.
 If you’re drinking lots of alcohol, try alternating each drink with a quick glass of water.
 It works wonders for your head the following day.

 We hope our guide to your first year at university helps!